A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 Defensive Programmability

-The token contract also has read access to aggregate network metrics, all independently verifiable: total outstanding supply, aggregate redemption velocity, the coverage ratio, and BTC spot relative to ₿C. These are system-level vital signs.
+The protocol also has read access to aggregate network metrics, all independently verifiable: total outstanding supply, aggregate redemption velocity, the coverage ratio, and BTC spot relative to ₿C. These are system-level vital signs.
 None of them require any information about individual holders.
 The system monitors its own health without monitoring the people inside it.

 The defensive mechanisms described in Section 4, BTC-default redemption, time-weighted fees, volume-triggered escalation, adaptive velocity limits, and savings conversion, are activated by these network metrics.
 Under normal conditions, which constitute the vast majority of the system's operational life, every mechanism is dormant.
 Transfers are instant and inexpensive.
 Redemptions are fast.
 The thresholds that trigger defensive responses are public, auditable, and identical for every participant.
 No committee convenes.
 No political negotiation occurs.
 The protocol hardens autonomously to protect all participants equally, and relaxes automatically when conditions normalize.

-The distinction is worth stating directly: CBDCs program money to control its holders.
+CBDCs program money to control its holders.
 TBDCs program money to defend them.

 The Volatility Problem